Joshua Anderson, Union College

 The issue of domestic violence is often reduced to its simplest terms: violence or no violence.
 For my Watson year, I want to challenge this assumption by speaking both with advocates and with women who suffer from domestic abuse.
 Traveling to these four countries will expose me to all the complex relationships between legal systems, religious beliefs, and social norms that are heavily embedded in the issue, and help me understand what motivates women in different cultures to pursue different agencies as a means of escaping an abusive relationship.

-Lily Cutler, Earlham College
+Liam Cutler, Earlham College

 Gayborhood Watch: An Inquiry Into Queer Localities